adarsh-k27/front-end-nextjs/blockers.md

 # Session Creation Is Not Happening.
 1.resoleved by adding secret in authOptions and its worked fine .
 (2-3 hours take to test It)

+# session cookis not getting parsed from backend

+1. for passing cookie in header we need to add with credential as true
+2. This is not getting parsing because we are not creating JWT token we are creating JWE (Encrypted Sssion)
+3. for Encoding and decoding JWT token we have encode and decode function in JWT opyion in next auth use that and create JWT token with            jsonwebtoken library